balovess/Tiger-Optimizer-For-Pytorch/README.md

 - Simple strategy to prevent the model from collapsing to NaN.
 - Can simulate any lr schedule with piecewise linear learning rates.

+We would like to express our gratitude to the original TensorFlow project ([bojone/tiger](https://github.com/bojone/tiger/)) and its contributors for inspiring and providing the foundation for this PyTorch adaptation.